Roulette Green Payout: Betting on the Unexpected

 Beginner

-icon-thumb-up100%icon-clock-grey14 min
+icon-thumb-up100%icon-clock14 min

 In today’s article, we’re going to explore how roulette developed to get us where we are today, and more to the point, why do we even have the green payout roulette numbers at all?
+And how do these numbers affect our ability to win or lose when playing roulette?

 Let’s get started.